AcademySoftwareFoundation/MaterialX/javascript/README.md

 npm install
 ```

-2. Run the tests from the test directory.
+2. Run the tests from the MaterialXTest directory.
 ```sh
 npm run test
 ```